rxantos/tubras/trunk/tools/irrb/doc/interface.rst

    :maxdepth: 2

 The **irrB** interface includes three Blender addon property panels.
-These panels enable you the user to control Irrlicht specific properties when exporting scene objects and materials.
+These panels allow you to control Irrlicht specific properties when exporting scene objects and materials.

 .. note::